-"Each Member State shall provide the European Commission with such general data relating to any plan for the disposal of radioactive waste in whatever form as will make it possible to determine whether the implementation of such a plan is liable to result in the radioactive contamination of the water, soil or airspace of another Member State".
+"Each Member State shall provide the European Commission with such general data relating to any plan for the disposal of radioactive waste in whatever form as will make it possible to determine whether the implementation of such a plan is liable to result in the radioactive contamination of the water, soil or airspace of another Member State."

-It is not for SEPA to decide when submissions are required; it is for the UK Government.
-SEPA does however provide technical advice to Government and co-ordinates submissions in Scotland on behalf of the Scottish Government.
-Thus SEPA's role in the preparation of an Article 37 submission is as an intermediary between the facility operator and the Scottish Government, and includes advising the facility operator on the contents of the submission, reviewing the submission and advising the Scottish Government that the submission is complete.
+It is not for SEPA to decide when submissions are required; it is for the Scottish Government, for facilities in Scotland.
+SEPA does however provide technical advice to Government and co-ordinates submissions in Scotland on behalf of the Scottish Executive.
+Thus SEPA's role in the preparation of an Article 37 submission is as an intermediary between the facility operator and the Scottish Government, and includes advising the facility operator on the contents of the submission, reviewing all draft submissions and advising the Scottish Government that the submission is complete.